heywoodlh/heywoodlh.io/_posts/2021-06-15-Cloud-Gaming-On-iOS.md

 [Setting up your cloud gaming rig with Paperspace + Parsec](https://blog.paperspace.com/setting-up-your-cloud-gaming-rig-with-paperspace-parsec/)

+I set my instance to go with hourly billing and to turn off after one hour.
+The GPU+ plan was enough for my needs with Fallout 76.

 It's really straightforward so I'm not gonna get much deeper into deploying the VM in Paperspace.

 ### Install Chocolatey: